 To advance Virtual Assistant 2.0 technology through joint projects with corporations.
 This includes research projects as well as case studies.
 The use cases include customer support phone services, chatbots on web pages, virtual assistant skills, as well as virtual assistant platforms.

 To disseminate knowledge and to facilitate technology transfer to companies.

 To foster collaboration across companies in creating an ecosystem of an open virtual assistant infrastructure.

 - Access, direction influence, participation in research in conversational agent technology.
-Partners are invited to send two visitors to Stanford (after restrictions due to Covid-19 are lifted).
+Partners are invited to send one visitor to Stanford (after restrictions due to Covid-19 are lifted).

 The lab will provide consultation on internal projects using our open-source technology.

 Opportunities to collaborate with other corporations in research and open ecosystem development.

 Members of this affiliate program agree to support the research of the laboratory with a gift fund of $500K/year.